RenaudAbaj/RenaudAbaj.github.io/howtodqx/README.md

 The purpose of this guide is to make an updated version of [Ashes'](https://www.woodus.com/forums/topic/28719-getting-started-on-pc), to make it more streamlined, to help you play on switch and to help you set up a vpn connection.

-For more info you can check the [Dragon's Den's forum](https://www.woodus.com/forums/forum/100-dragon-quest-x/) and the [DQX Gaijins Discord Server](https://discord.gg/bVfnWF) where you can find other people to play with and other useful resources.
+For more info you can check the [Dragon's Den's forum](https://www.woodus.com/forums/forum/100-dragon-quest-x/), [Dragon Quest X Guides and Getting Started](https://ryanquest.com/2020/04/26/dragon-quest-x-guides-and-getting-started/) on Ryan Molina's blog, and the [DQX Gaijins Discord Server](https://discord.gg/U35shqX) where you can find other people to play with and other useful resources.

 If you arleady know what you are doing you can quickly navigate using the menu on the left.
 Otherwise, you can